zsdonghao/deep-learning-book/README.md

 # Deep Learning Book
 MIT Deep Learning Book in PDF format

 This book was downloaded in HTML form and conviniently joined as a single PDF file for your enjoyment.
-PLEASE SUPPORT PROFESSOR IAN GOODFELLOW and the authors if you can purchase the paper book at Amazon.
+PLEASE SUPPORT IAN GOODFELLOW and the authors if you can purchase the paper book at Amazon.
 It is not expensive ($72) and probably contains content that is newer and without typographic mistakes.

 [Deep Learning - Adaptive Computation and Machine Learning series](http://amzn.to/2qlQqZs) by Ian Goodfellow (Author), Yoshua Bengio  (Author), Aaron Courville  (Author)